 Bags & Stuff

-You can read more details about this gear on my resource page.
+You can read more details about this gear in long-term trip packing list.

 Absolute essentials for Japan

 • Icepeak jacket: I usually take this lightweight and windproof jacket with me on my travels.
 It’s perfect for countries like Japan, New Zealand and European countries where evenings can be quite cold, even in summer.
 It also protect against light rain but for heavy downpours you really need a proper poncho.